ArchitKhanna/WebChatApplication/README.md

 1. Go to Run->Edit Configurations.
 2. Add New Configuration->Tomcat Server->Local.
 3. Go to Run->Edit Configurations->Deployment.
-4. Add artifact and change application context(or war files decompressed into ROOT folder in Tomcat->webapps.
+4. Add artifact and change application context(or war files decompressed into ROOT folder in Tomcat->webapps).

 ## Current state of project